leangjia/blender_docs/manual/modeling/meshes/editing/face/intersect_boolean.rst

 While the :doc:`/modeling/modifiers/generate/booleans` is useful for non-destructive edits, access to these operations with a tool in Edit Mode can be useful to quickly perform edits.

-Boolean
+Boolean Operation
-   Difference, Union, Intersect
+   Intersect

-Swap
-   Changes the order of the operation.
+      Opposite of *Difference* (everything *inside* of the target mesh is kept).
+   Union
+      The target mesh is added to the modified mesh.
+   Difference
+      The target mesh is subtracted from the modified mesh (everything *outside* of the target mesh is kept).

 Solver
    Algorithm used to calculate the boolean intersections.